Human Body

 - The nervous system is called the "Master System" because it controls everything.

 The endocrine system is also called the gland system.
-Different glands in the body produce hormones and enzymes.
-These travel through the body via ducts and blood to control different body functions.
+Different glands in the body produce hormones and enzymes which travel through the body via ducts and blood to control different body functions.

 There are two types of glands: Exocrine glands (with ducts) and Endocrine glands (without ducts).